Pie-R-Squared/Portfolio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Portfolio website made using HTML, CSS, JS and PHP
+Portfolio website made using HTML, CSS, JavaScript and PHP.